Blackened Shrimp Lettuce Wraps with Mango Salsa is a delicious, healthy 15 minute dinner! Spicy shrimp in crisp lettuce wraps with mango salsa on top!

 I feel like putting them on would be inviting winter to stick around a little longer.
 Okay, so maybe I had to wear 8 layers of clothing a couple days, but it’s okay because it’s finally almost summer!

-These Paleo Blackened Shrimp Lettuce Wraps with Mango Salsa taste just like summer.
+These Blackened Shrimp Lettuce Wraps with Mango Salsa taste just like summer.
 And they are so easy!

 It also keeps great in the fridge so you can make a batch once and enjoy it on these lettuce wraps or tacos or whatever all week long.